 Translated from Turkish by Tim Drayton

 Part two of the 2011 Code of Civil Procedure governing types of action, procedural requirements and preliminary objections

-THIS IS THE TRANSLATION OF THE TEXT OF LAW NO 6100 (CODE OF CIVIL PROCEDURE) AS IT STOOD ON 22.7.2020 AND DOES NOT INCORPORATE ANY SUBSEQUENT AMENDMENTS THAT MAY HAVE BEEN MADE.
+THIS IS THE TRANSLATION OF THE FOLLOWING SECTION OF LAW NO 6100 (CODE OF CIVIL PROCEDURE) AS IT STOOD ON 20.4.2023 AND DOES NOT INCORPORATE ANY SUBSEQUENT AMENDMENTS THAT MAY HAVE BEEN MADE.

 Types of Action, Procedural Requirements and Preliminary Objections

 ARTICLE 105- By means of performance action, application is made to the court for the defendant to be ordered to give or do or not to do something.